marco-lancini/cartography-queries/README.md

 ## Custom Queries

-The file `queries/queries.json` contains a set of custom queries specifically created for analyzing data collected by Cartography, and is structured as a list of dictionaries, where each dictionary represents an annotated query (enriched with metadata).
+The file `queries/queries.json` contains a set of custom queries specifically created for analysing data collected by Cartography, and is structured as a list of dictionaries, where each dictionary represents an annotated query (enriched with metadata).

 ## Consumers